-Staff comments: A permit from DRMS has been obtained and the standard condition requiring compliance with all laws and regulations is suggested.
+Staff comments: A permit from DRMS has been obtained and the standard condition requiring compliance with all laws and regulations is included.
 County GIS shows a mapped fault where the sediment pond is proposed to be located.
 Colorado Geologic Survey stated that as long as the pit and associated pond are operated and reclaimed as proposed, they have no objections.
 The extraction site is mapped as having a low wildfire risk with the haul road being mapped as a moderate risk.
 A referral was sent to the N. Routt Fire Dpt.
 They stated that they have no issues or concerns.
 Diesel fumes from equipment will be present during operation.

+Noise is a concern.
 There are four residences (one is the applicant's) within 2000' of the extraction site.
 The closest is approximately 1200' to the east.
-Due to the topography and direction of mining, no noise impacts are anticipated to this residence.
 Another residence exists approximately 1700' to the west, across the drainage from the extraction site.
-The owner of this parcel, Clay Meyer, stated that noise was a major issue when the pit was operating in the summer of 2021.
+The owner of this parcel, Clay Meyer, stated that noise was an issue when the pit was operating in the summer of 2021.
 The applicant has stated that a looped vehicular pattern will be utilized by haul trucks but that back-up alarms will be required on equipment working in the pit.
 Regulation 9.2.D requires noise to meet the residential noise standards within 150' of a residence.

-Concerns about the safety of other users of the access road have been expressed.
-As stated earlier, the travel surface of the access road is approximately 15' wide.
-This is not wide enough for two vehicles to pass each other.
-It also does not provide much room for pedestrians, horses, and ranching equipment to get off of the road in case a truck or other piece of equipment is encountered.
-The applicant has stated that signage and speed limit signs should mitigate these concerns.
-Road and Bridge suggested a condition requiring the access road to be widened to 22' to allow for safe passage of other road users.
+Staff has concerns with traffic safety.
+Other users of the access road have also expressed these safety concerns.
+As stated earlier, the travel surface of the access road is approximately 12' wide.
+This is not wide enough for two vehicles to pass each other or for pedestrians, horses, and ranching equipment to get off of the road in case a truck or other piece of equipment is encountered.
+The applicant has stated that signage and speed limit signs should mitigate these concerns but Road and Bridge also recommends that the access road to be widened to 22' to allow for safe passage of other road users.
+Condition of approval #33 supports Road and Bridge's referral.

-Is the application in compliance with the Policies and Regulations outlined above?
+\\Is the application in compliance with the Policies and Regulations outlined above?
 Yes or No